 Abusive Priests

 Abusive priests are ultimately responsible for their acts against children.
 They used the Catholic Church's authority and power to take advantage of young children in their care.
 In most cases, the abused victims were minors who were incapable of understanding or preventing the abuse.
-Abused adult seminary victims were mature enough to understand what was happening.
-As with their child victims, priests often used their authority and power to threaten them into compliance.

 Bishops and Supervisory Clergy

-Church officials allowed an abusive culture to develop and continue within Catholic Church dioceses.
-They failed to properly supervise priests and the children within their care.
 They didn't take proper precautions to prevent abuse from occurring.
 In some cases, Church officials ignored abuse allegations from victims' families and failed to take action.
-Church authorities worsened the problem by “shuffling” abusers off to another diocese where they often committed additional abusive acts.
+Church authorities worsened the problem by shuffling abusers off to another diocese, where they often committed additional abusive acts.

 The Catholic Church

-Internal Church records, priests' private files, and personal letters documented accounts of priests' sexual abuses dating back to the 1940s.
-Incidents continued unabated for decades.
 The Church and its representatives had numerous opportunities to stop the ubiquitous trend.
 They could have chosen to protect young children.
 Instead, they chose to protect the priests and the Catholic Church by doing nothing.

 What Damages Can a Priest Abuse Victim Recover?

-When a plaintiff is successful in presenting a sexual abuse claim, they often recover economic, general, and in some cases, punitive damages.
+When a plaintiff is successful in presenting a sexual abuse claim, they often recover economic, general, and, in some cases, punitive damages.

 Economic Damages